Culture of Kentucky

 Old Louisville is the largest Victorian Historic neighborhood in the United States.

 The culture of Kentucky is firmly Southern.
 It is also influenced by Southern Appalachia, blending with the native upper Southern culture in certain areas of the state.
-The state is known for bourbon and whiskey distilling, tobacco, horse racing, college basketball, and quilts.
+The state is known for bourbon and whiskey distilling, tobacco, horse racing, college basketball, College Football, quilts.

 Cultural history

 Kentucky is more similar to the Upper South in terms of ancestry which is predominantly American (meaning that only this ancestry was specified by respondents to the US Census).
 Nevertheless, during the 19th century, Kentucky did receive a substantial number of German immigrants, who settled mostly in the Midwest and parts of the Upper South, along the Ohio river primarily in Louisville, Maysville, Covington, and Newport.
 Only Maryland, Delaware, and West Virginia have higher German ancestry percentages than Kentucky among Census-defined Southern states, although Kentucky's percentage is relatively smaller than the previously named states' percentages.

 Kentucky was a slave state, and black people once comprised over one-quarter of its population.
 However, it lacked the cotton plantation system though it did support significant and large scale tobacco plantation systems in the western and central parts of the state more similar to the plantations developed in Virginia and North Carolina than those in the Deep South, and never had the same high percentage of African Americans as most other slave states, with less than 8% of its current population being black, Kentucky has a relatively significant rural African American population in the Central and Western areas of the state.

 Kentucky adopted the Jim Crow system of racial segregation in most public spheres after the Civil War, but the state never disenfranchised African American citizens to the level of the Deep South states.
 Integration of Kentucky's public schools was mostly peaceful after the 1954 Brown v.
 Board of Education verdict, later adopting the first state civil rights act in the South in 1966.
 Notable exceptions, however, occurred in 1956 in Sturgis, Kentucky and Clay, Kentucky, with Governor A. B. "Happy" Chandler activating the Kentucky National Guard and Kentucky State Police to maintain law and order during integration of public schools and lawsuits being filed to enforce desegregation.

 The biggest day in horse racing, the Kentucky Derby, is preceded by the two-week Kentucky Derby Festival in Louisville.
 Louisville also plays host to the Kentucky State Fair and the Kentucky Shakespeare Festival.
 Owensboro, Kentucky's fourth largest city, gives credence to its nickname of "Barbecue Capital of the World" by hosting the annual International Bar-B-Q Festival.
 Bowling Green, Kentucky's third largest city and home to the only assembly plant in the world that manufactures the Chevrolet Corvette, opened the National Corvette Museum in 1994.